daggerok/spring-boot-auto-configurations-explained/README.md

 }
 ```

-_HelloLibraryAutoConfiguration.java_

-Do not forget add `@Bean` in library auto-configuration
+Do not forget add `@Bean` in library auto-configuration _HelloLibraryAutoConfiguration.java_ file

 ```java
 @Configuration